RocinRykor/RunnerBuddy/README.md

 This is a Work-In-Progress, there are many features that are incomplete or missing all together.

 What is Working:
- * Priority Slection for new Characters
+ * Priority Selection for new Characters
  * Race selection
- * Attribute Distributution
+ * Attribute Distribution
  * Skill Allocation

-Incomplete, These items are in the program but dont work (as intented):
+Incomplete, These items are in the program but don't work (as intended):
   * Character Description
   * Gear Selection
   * Magic Options